Workbench-Build/workbook/docs/index.md

 - Define roles, methods, states for all the stakeholders who will participate in your token network (end users, providers, developers, community, etc..).
 - Explore mechanisms that can help you create that system.
 Then compose those mechanisms into a token system.
 - Draw a picture describing the token system.
 Ideally showing not just the things, but the relationships between the things and how one thing affects another.
 - Write a blog post describing the token system.
+Focus on incentive alignment and checks and balances on power for all parties involved.
 - Create a model simulating how users might interact with the token system.
 Do the design goals hold under varying market conditions (price, supply/demand, etc..)?
 - Share the description, picture, and model with the community for feedback and contributions.
 Refine and revisit everything to make it better.

 ### Development

-- TBD
+- Determine if any available platforms or contracts would meet your needs (or get you close).
+Then figure out how to build anything that's missing.
+- Review your code and token system.
+If you're using or building off of previously audited/tested contracts the review process is a lot easier.

 ### Deployment

+- Open up a beta version for early community testing.
+- Determine if you need a scaling solution, and if so, what's the best fit.
-- TBD
+- Ship.
+- Monitor your token system to ensure everything is working as intended.
+- Engage in governance to update and modify the system over time.

 ---